chx9/tanya/README.md

 - PROXY COMMAND [UNSUPPORTED|CROSSSLOTS-UNSUPPORTED]

-  Returns a list of all the Redis commands handled (known) by Redis Cluster Proxy, in a similar fashion to Redis `COMMAND` function.
+  Returns a list of all the Redis commands handled (known) by tanya, in a similar fashion to Redis `COMMAND` function.
   The returned reply is a nested Array: every command will be an item of the top-level array and it will be an array itself, containing the following
   items: command name, arity, first key, last key, key step, supported.